 You’ll find my teaching style particularly adaptive to your learning style.
-I’ll ensure that the time spent during ground and flight lessons are effectively utilized.
+I’ll ensure that the time spent during lessons are effectively utilized.
 It’s important for me to maximize your productivity and minimize the potential learning plateaus.
-You’ll be on an up-to-date training course syllabus that cater towards your specific needs.
+You’ll be on an up-to-date training course syllabus that caters towards your specific needs.
 Pacing is key to progress; I offer accelerated training for those who are looking to fly aggressively and casual training for those who are looking to fly passively.

 Students looking to fly for leisure and for personal purposes should receive training for a private pilot certificate.
 This certificate is ideal to take family and friends flying around.
 This is also great for scenic trips and local flying.
 Keep in mind that this is important to have for those seeking advance training.

-The Bay Area is prone to fogging, especially during the summer months.
+The Bay Area is prone to fog, especially during the summer months.
 Winter time flying can be a challenge too.
 Adding an instrument rating to your pilot certificate can mitigate these restrictions.
 You’ll have access flying in and out of clouds.
 You’ll work extensively with air traffic controllers to navigate the airplane under instrument flight rules.
-This is good to have for those looking to fly on long cross countries.
-This is a very important rating for those who are considering owning an airplane someday.
-It’s also a necessary staple for eventual airline pilots.
+This is beneficial to have for those looking to fly on long cross countries.
+This is a very important rating for those who are considering owning an airplane someday and it’s a necessary staple for eventual airline pilots.

-For career-orientated pilots, it’s important to hold a commercial pilot certificate grade.
+For career-orientated pilots, it’s important to hold a commercial pilot certificate.
 Having one allows you to receive pay and compensation through flying.
-You’ll learn how to handle advance maneuvers and emergencies.
-It’s important to know the intricacies of a complex airplane.
-This certificate is usually tied in with a multi-engine rating and is a must-have to join the airliners someday.
+You’ll learn how to handle advanced maneuvers and emergencies and understand the intricacies of a complex airplane.
+This certificate is usually tied in with a multi-engine rating and is a must-have to join the airlines someday.

 For pilots looking to return back to flying, I provide refresher courses.
 I conduct flight reviews and instrument proficiency checks for pilots needing to reestablish their currency.
 I also offer flight simulator training for those who aren’t ready to fly just yet and wish to take a more docile approach.

-Although I teach all types of students, I specialize in advance training, especially those seeking an instrument rating, complex rating, multi-engine rating, high performance endorsement, flight instructor certificate, or airline transport pilot certificate.
+Although I teach all types of students, I specialize in advanced training, especially those seeking an instrument rating, complex rating, multi-engine rating, high-performance endorsement, flight instructor certificate, or airline transport pilot certificate.

 Let me know how I can help you.
 Cheers!